 Customer Care Specialist Salary

-The average Customer Care Specialist in the United States earns approximately $14.39 per hour.
-Geographic location is the biggest factor affecting pay for this group, followed by career length.
-There are far more female Customer Care Specialists who answered the questionnaire than men, making up 80 percent.
+An average Customer Care Specialist in the United States can expect to take home roughly $14.44 per hour.
+Geography is the biggest factor affecting pay for this group, followed by tenure.
 For the most part, Customer Care Specialists enjoy their work and report high levels of job satisfaction.
-While some workers in this profession — about a fifth — do not have any health coverage, a strong majority do receive medical benefits and a fair number get dental coverage, too.
+Although approximately one in five lack health benefits of any kind, a strong majority do enjoy medical insurance, and a fair number get dental coverage, too.
 Most Customer Care Specialists survey respondents are women (77 percent).
 The data in this summary comes from the PayScale salary survey.

 Job Description for Customer Care Specialist

 Customer care specialists are responsible for answering all customer questions/concerns regarding their company's products, policies, and services; those in this position work in a variety of fields, from healthcare and retail to everything in between.Read More...